Gibberlings3/Skills-and-Abilities/README.md

 Add Set Natural Snares, allowing snares to be set in outdoor areas only.

+- 1st Level: Gains use of the Set Natural Snares ability.
+Gains an additional use every 5 levels.

+SET NATURAL SNARES: DESC

 Hide in natural enviornments, allowing the barbarian to hide outdoors only (EEex required).

 Add Detect Illusions (three subcomponents):